lifuhuang/cs231n/readme.md

+# [CS231n: Convolutional Neural Networks for Visual Recognition][1]

+My solutions to assignments in CS231n (2017 Spring).
+Completed in PyTorch for all the parts that require using symbol compute frameworks.

-Trouble shooting for setting up the environment.
+## Trouble shooting for setting up the environment.

 > sudo apt-get install